 The Earth, our home has a lot of beautiful, amazing locations – and some strange places as well.
-These weird places sometimes look “impossible”, sometimes dangerous, sometimes scary, but despite all that, still can be beautiful.
-Here are ten of them.
+These weird places sometimes look “impossible”, sometimes dangerous, and sometimes scary, but despite all that, still can be beautiful.
+Here are ten of these strange places in the world [with videos and images!].

-My strange places list begins with the boiling river of the Amazon rainforest.
+Our strange places list begins with the boiling river of the Amazon rainforest.
 Yes, it is “almost” boiling – with an average temperature of 86˚C (186.8˚F), the amazing river in Peru can boil you to death.
-It has been reported that sometimes animals fall into it, and dye in a slow and really horrible way.
+It has been reported that sometimes animals fall into it, and die in a slow and really horrible way.

 The river was a legend in the area for centuries.
 Its local name is Shanay-timpishka, which means “boiled with the heat of the Sun” in English.
-Peruvian geologist Andrés Ruzo had fascinated with the myth since his childhood.
-In 2011, he made a trip into the Amazon rainforest with his aunt, and finally, his dream became reality.
+Peruvian geologist Andrés Ruzo had been fascinated with the myth since his childhood.
+In 2011, he made a trip to the Amazon rainforest with his aunt, and finally, his dream became a reality.

 The river is huge (for a hot stream): up to 25 meters (82 feet) wide and six meters (20 feet) deep, and runs for 6.24 km (3.87